Rektroth/Whiteout/README.md

 # Whiteout

-Whiteout is an attempt to implement the bug fixes offered by the [Paper](https://github.com/PaperMC/Paper) project in Fabric.
+Whiteout is an attempt to implement the gameplay and mechanic consistency patches included in the [Paper](https://github.com/PaperMC/Paper) project in Fabric.

 ## Patches